“We love Him because He first loved us.”

 John emphasizes the continued pattern of love rather than isolated acts of love.
-Since God loved us once [aorist tense] at the cross, we are able to go on loving Christians [present tense].
+Since God loved us once [aorist tense] at the cross, we can go on loving Christians (present tense).

 No exercise of love on our part is possible without God having loved us first.